mds-validator/validator.com.au/_source/_mds-validator/major-systems-operations.md

 - code accept/reject against individual issues
 - assign control of the issue resolution log to the Submitter
 - accept the file.

+<p>An Exporter is able to export files; the role is usually given to Reviewers or Acceptors as required.</p>

 <p>Administrators manage the application on behalf of the Department of Health.</p>

 ### Submission Process
 <p>The below diagram provides a visual summary of the submission process:</p>
 <p><a href="/site/assets/files/1021/mds_validator_submission_process_7.svg"><img class="align_center" src="/site/assets/files/1021/mds_validator_submission_process_1.766x0.jpg" width="766" height="970" alt="MDS Validator Submission Process - JPG" /></a></p>